Mousse Torte: I can’t remember how many I made for parties.

 Place all the ingredients in a food processor and process a full minute until perfectly smooth.
 Transfer to a bowl or to small individual cups.
 Chill until firm.

-Cake assembly: Spread the chilled hazelnut mousse evenly on top of the chocolate layer.
+Spread the chilled hazelnut mousse evenly on top of the chocolate layer.
 Gently and evenly spread the chocolate mousse over the hazelnut layer.
 Dust with cocoa powder before serving.